 In the absence of clarity, doubt, rumours and hearsay often undermine the trust necessary to build and maintain partnerships.
 The partnering agreement provides an opportunity to formally communicate issues and demonstrate the parties’ commitments to one another at all stages of the collaboration.

 The partnership agreement therefore has two purposes – to set the formal framework for the venture; and to act as a mechanism for communicating the intent to the businesses.
 This should be supported by a set of pragmatic actions which encourage behaviours and ultimately maximise the value to all parties.

 Entry is often paved with good intentions and strong desires to increase the value derived from collaboration, but there is often little consideration on how to exit which can lead to future conflict especially where the exit is premature.

 - Understand and communicate what you have.
-Ensure you have an IP policy before you sign up to the partnership – understand your organisations approach to IP: ownership and exploitation
+Ensure you have an IP strategy before you sign up to the partnership – understand your organisations approach to IP: ownership and exploitation

 - Consider where the value will come from, and in what form.
 Decide who owns the IP the venture will generate.
 If the purpose of the venture is to fill technology gaps it is important that all parties understand this goal

 - Educate your resources ahead of the partnership.
 Senior management need to be engaged and buy-in, but developers are key as they generate the IP.

 - IP elements of the partnership agreement should include license terms for post-partnership use, and appropriate exploitation and marketing plans.
 A marketing plan should be developed early on, e.g. to generate joint marketing to promote the outputs.